FAQs about Brewster's Reopening

 How is travel defined?

-Brewster Academy classifies travel as any transportation by public conveyance, plane, train, bus, Uber or taxi, or by private car to a destination outside of Wolfeboro that is not coordinated through a school-sanctioned activity.
+Brewster Academy classifies “travel” as any transportation by public conveyance, plane, train, bus, Uber, Lyft, taxi, or by private car to a destination outside of Wolfeboro that is not coordinated through a school-sanctioned activity.

-Once the school year commences, are boarding students permitted to travel home on weekends?
+Once the school year has commenced, are boarding students permitted to travel home on weekends?

-Boarding students are not permitted to travel to and from the campus over the weekends without prior approval.
-Travel will be limited for essential or emergency travel purposes.
-Students will have to undergo the testing and quarantine regime that has been established by Brewster upon return to campus.
+Boarding students are not permitted to travel to and from the campus over the weekends without prior school approval of essential travel.
+Students will have to undergo the testing and quarantine regimen that has been established by Brewster upon return to campus.

 What is the daily procedure for day students, faculty, and other student-facing employees who commute to campus?